robertc-pm/Duroair-New/src/content/products/duroclean.md

     <!--StartFragment-->

     The DuroClean™ exhaust system filters air to an ISO 6 standard to create [portable clean rooms](https://www.duroair.com/solutions/clean-rooms/) or isolation rooms for mechanical assembly, [additive manufacturing](https://www.duroair.com/solutions/additive-manufacturing/), R&D, and other processes requiring a clean environment.
-Combined with our DuroRoom retractable enclosure, the DuroClean engineered exhaust system becomes a flexible, cost-effective solution for on-demand clean rooms and isolation rooms wherever and whenever they are needed.
+Combined with our DuroRoom soft wall retractable enclosure, soft wall fixed or hard wall enclosure the DuroClean engineered exhaust system becomes a flexible, cost-effective solution for on-demand clean rooms and isolation rooms wherever and whenever they are needed.

     Pair it with: